 Life Sciences, Neurology/CNS

-- Easy and inexpensive synthetic production by solid phase synthesis methodology
+- Cost-effective production by routine solid phase peptide synthesis

 - High solubility

-- High proteolytic stability in human plasma (shown in vitro)
+- Good proteolytic stability in human plasma (in vitro)

-Proof of concept of lead compound in vitro and in ex vivo electrophysiological studies in mouse brains.
+Proof of concept of lead compound in 5xFAD mouse model of Alzheimer’s disease.